Skip to content

 For most homeowners: a NOA-approved tile system on Mediterranean and Spanish-revival homes, or a NOA-approved high-wind asphalt system with a 130+ mph wind rating and the HVHZ-mandated fastener pattern.
 Standing-seam metal handles hurricane wind, salt-air corrosion, and high-UV exposure better than asphalt and is gaining share on coastal applications.
 See metal roofing for the system-by-system breakdown.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for emergency tarping after a tropical storm or hurricane, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For emergency tarping after a tropical storm or hurricane, we route to rapid-availability pros first.

 Neighborhoods served